 “We paid a lot of attention to measuring our videos’ success [using] overall site bounce rate.
 Over the last year and a half as we have had added more and more videos to our product pages, blog pages, and category pages, we have seen almost a 20% decrease in bounce rate, which means that customers and potential customers are finding value in our content and that content is nurturing them toward a purchase or quote request.
 For us bounce rate has been very important to measure the impact of an overall video strategy.”

-FYI: If your bounce rate is below 20% it’s probably a tracking error or really low site traffic.
-People bounce from websites all the time.
+FYI: People bounce from websites all the time.
+If your bounce rate is below 20% it’s probably a tracking error or really low site traffic.
 Nobody is that good.

-Video Metrics: Tracking Social Shares
+5: Social Shares

-Phil Nottingham, a Video Strategist at Distilled says:
+Phil Nottingham, a independent video strategist says:

 “If you’re creating a video to improve conversions i.e. increase the number of people pressing the “add to cart” button on your website, then more or less the only metric you should care about is conversion rate at a page level.
 This is predicated by ensuring you have a decent attribution model, but once your analytics is in good order, this is the metric.”

-Video Metrics that Matter
+Video Metrics That Matter